Fetal Distress: What you should know?

 Fetal distress refers to the signs that the baby in the womb is not well.
 Mostly fetal distress is not a complication of its own but hints towards an underlying issue.
 Fetal distress mostly happens in the final stage of pregnancy, before the time of delivery, or during the childbirth.

 Causes of Fetal Distress

 The baby gets distressed due to a wide range of internal or external causes.
 The most common reason for fetal distress is when the baby does not receive enough oxygen.
 Other reasons include:

-- Umbilical cord prolapse: A serious obstetrics emergency in which umbilical cord comes ahead of the baby.
+- Umbilical cord prolapse: A serious obstetric emergency in which umbilical cord comes ahead of the baby.

-- Uterine rupture: A rare possibility when the scar of a previous caesarean section ruptures during childbirth
+- Uterine rupture: A rare possibility when the scar of a previous cesarean section ruptures during childbirth

 - Breathing problems in mother

-- Shoulder dystocia: A condition of obstructed labour.
+- Shoulder dystocia: A condition of obstructed labor.

 - Gestational diabetes

 - Abnormal presentation or growth of the baby